OmarTawad/SDN_AI_GP/README.md

 ## Configuration

 All tunable parameters (window size, hop, feature toggles, model dimensions, training hyperparameters, gating thresholds) live in `configs/config.yaml`.
 Edit the YAML or supply overrides via environment variables to adapt to new datasets or operational requirements.

+## Dynamic SDN note

+The unified install intentionally excludes the dynamic SDN/Mininet/Ryu tooling.
+Install those separately if you need the live SDN harness.

 ## Tests